AakSin/connectionsLab/week2/readme.md

 # Coding
 The HTML, CSS part was fairly simple.
 I used flexbox mainly for the positions.
 For the Javascript, I learnt about the HTML audio tag and used MDN to find more info about it's attributes.
 I also looked up resources online about creating a music player and how to control certain attributes.

-Note: The rationale behind using tags in many places instead of classes was that a lot of the elements on the page were unique.
+**Note**: The rationale behind using IDs in many places instead of classes was that a lot of the elements on the page were unique.
 The styling or javascript being applied to them could not possibly be re-used.
 To emphasise that nature + make javascript simpler I decided to use IDs wherever suitable.

 # Learning